Did you know that blood in your pee could be a sign of bladder or kidney cancer?

 - Bladder and kidney cancers are the seventh and eighth most commonly diagnosed cancers.

-- Approximately 7,600 people die from these diseases every year.
+- Approximately 8,000 people in England die from these diseases every year.

 You’re not wasting anyone’s time by getting your symptoms checked out.
 If you’ve been to the doctor but your symptoms haven’t gone away, go back – they’ll want to know.